-The full range of baffler designs have not been experimentally tested.
+Commented [A35]: This terminology is not being used Commented [A36]: New wording to also capture potential advantages ACAP Summary Advice for Reducing the Impact of Pelagic and Demersal Trawl Fisheries on Seabirds Research needs The full range of baffler designs have not been experimentally tested.
 Trials should be conducted in a range of fisheries and areas to demonstrate efficacy.
 2.4.
-Cones on warp cables
+Cones on warp cables ACAP advice Insufficient evidence.
+Not recommended as a mitigation measure at this time.
 Insufficient evidence.
 Not recommended as a mitigation measure at this time.
+Scientific evidence for effectiveness in trawl fisheries Insufficient evidence.
+Not recommended as a mitigation measure at this time.
 A plastic cone attached to each warp cable reduced the number of birds entering the warp-water interface in Argentine Hake Trawl Fishery by 89% and no seabirds were killed while cones were attached to the warp (Gonzalez-Zevallos et al. 2007).

-Applicable for small vessels.
+Notes and Caveats Applicable for small vessels.